GT4SD/molecular-design/README.md

     --name toxsmi_model
 ```
 To change the batch size, number of epochs, etc., see `config/toxsmi_conf.json`.
-For detailse, see the [Toxsmi paper](https://pubs.rsc.org/en/content/articlehtml/2023/dd/d2dd00099g).
+For detailse, see the [ToxSmi paper](https://pubs.rsc.org/en/content/articlehtml/2023/dd/d2dd00099g).

 ## 3 - Generate molecules with [MoLeR](https://github.com/microsoft/molecule-generation)
 This step uses an iterative procedure combining a substructure-driven generative model (MoLeR) with the previously trained virtual screening model (ToxSmi) to produce a set of candidate molecules with high predicted binding affinity.

 NOTE: MoLeR is a *local* generative model, thus `good_docks.smi` gives you a way to condition the generative process.
-You can place their molecules with moieities that you would like to see in the final molecule.
+You can place their molecules with moieties that you would like to see in the final molecule.
 Or you take the best molecules from the affinity data that you have (see Step 1b).
 If you dont want to bias the model in any direction, we recommend to pass a large `.smi` file (>1000 molecules) with diverse chemical structures.

 Here is an example of using the first five molecules:
 ```bash